 An important component of a vapor intrusion study is development of an exit strategy.
 In this context, an exit strategy is used to mean a plan for reducing risk from vapor intrusion to a level where no further mitigation or monitoring is needed.
 When this status is achieved, the site will no longer require active management.
 The exit strategy should clearly identify what criteria will be used to determine that the site no longer poses an unacceptable vapor intrusion risk.
-This strategy should be developed early in a vapor intrusion project, so that RPMs and regulators can agree together when risks at a site or building have been adequately mitigated.
+This strategy should be developed early in a vapor intrusion project, so as to provide a defined criteria for when risks at a site or building have been adequately mitigated or controlled and focus project efforts and expenditures on achieving this goal.
 Factors such as mitigation and/or remediation techniques, final cleanup goals, land use, and possibly future building construction, should be considered for the exit strategy.
-This exit strategy should be memorialized in a formal decision document.